Stormmwater - why it's important to choose permeable surfaces for paths & driveways

 Creating landscapes with permeable surfaces and proper swales to direct water to desired areas can enhance your property as well as help prevent flooding.
 It is very easy for individual homeowners to manage their own stormwater onsite, and this should not be seen as a burden but rather an opportunity.
 Allowing water to penetrate the hard surfaces of your property offers trees the ability to hydrate naturally without needing to be watered.

-Due to the long term systemic mismanagement of water supplies in Canada, we are now in the early stages of a completely unnecessary water crisis, but this can be slowly turned around.
+Due to the long term systemic mismanagement of water supplies in Canada and many parts of the USA, we are now in the early stages of a completely unnecessary water crisis, but this can be slowly turned around.

 What is falling on all of our roofs could be handled much differently, and to everyone's benefit and cost savings.
 With a little foresight and planning, the next watering moratorium could have little to no effect on you keeping a lush property and garden.
 For greater detail on sustainable urban landscapes, check out some of the following pages: